julianthome/inmemantlr/README.md

 # inmemantlr
-In Memory compilation of ANTLR grammars.
+In-memory compilation of ANTLR grammars.
 With inmemantlr, you can test your ANTLR grammars without the need to generate .java files first.
 Hence, it is especially useful for testing purposes.
 Note that inmenantlr is using ANTLR v4.